jakharkaran/ArbFFT/README.md

 ### Setting Precision

-Before performing computations, set the desired precision using `mpmath`:
+Set the desired precision using `mpmath`:

 ```python
 from mpmath import mp